Raving Dave Fans Unite!

 Q: So, what about the reunion of the original Kinks line-up that has been rumored for the last few years?

 A: So far, we've heard nothing official.
-Ray has talked about this more and more, and the rumor surfaced again in mid-September, 1999, but we haven't heard anything from anybody else (such as a record label).
-A couple of radio stations repeated the rumor in early 1999 (based on what they read on the Internet), but over three years later, we've yet to hear anything that convinces us that it's more than a rumor.
-This wasn't the first time in recent years that there have been rumors of new Kinks activity being imminent.
+Ray has talked about this more and more, and the rumor surfaced again in mid-September, 1999, and again as the 50th Anniversary of the Kinks neared in 2014, but we haven't heard anything from anybody else (such as a record label).

-Dave has publically stated that he's not interested in a reunion of the original line-up.
+Dave has publically stated that he's not interested in a reunion of the original line-up or doing just an "oldies tour."

 Q: What is an RDF?
 Whose site is this, anyway?